ssurti6199/elderhelper/download.md

 3. Click on the app and select accept & download.
 4. Wait for your app to be installed :)

-### For more information click the video at the top of the screen or contact us with further questions.
+### For more information click the video at the middle of the screen or contact us with further questions.